-Functional SNPs prioritization
+Functional SNP prioritization

-A list of GWAS variants in the 5p12 region were obtained from the NHGRI GWAS Catalog (28), and the risk alleles were extracted from Stacey et al. (11) and Thomas et al. (13).
-All common (MAF $\geq$ 0.01) SNPs from 1000 Genomes Project Phase 3 in high LD ( $r^2 \ge 0.8$ ) with any of the 5p12 GWAS SNPs were selected for prioritization.
-All $r^2$ values were calculated based on the 1000 Genomes Project Phase 3 EUR population.
-For SNP prioritization, DNase I hypersensitivity sites (DHS) in MCF-7 and T-47D were collected from the ENCODE (24) database, including DHS under estradiol treatment (Supplementary Table 1).
+A list of GWAS variants in the 5p12 region was obtained from the NHGRI GWAS Catalog (28), and the risk alleles were extracted from Stacey and colleagues (11) and Thomas and colleagues (13).
+All common ( $MAF \ge 0.01$ ) SNPs from 1000 Genomes Project Phase 3 in high LD ( $r^2 \ge 0.8$ ) with any of the 5p12 GWAS SNPs were selected for prioritization.
+All $r^2$ values were calculated on the basis of the 1000 Genomes Project Phase 3 EUR population.
+For SNP prioritization, DNase I hypersensitivity sites (DHS) in MCF-7 and T-47D were collected from the ENCODE (24) database, including DHS under estradiol treatment (Supplementary Table S1).
 Only those LD SNPs that overlapped with a narrow peak from at least one of DHS replicate experiments were considered for further investigation.
-We also used histone modification and TF binding profiles to facilitate functional SNP prioritization.
-Histone modification data were obtained from ENCODE and the Gene Expression Omnibus (GEO) database (GSE26831, GSE63109 and GSE69112).
-ChIP-seq data in MCF-7 and T-47D for TFs - including ESR1, PGR, GATA3, and FOXA1 known to be important in breast cancer - were obtained from ENCODE and GEO (Supplementary Table 2).
-Raw ChIP-seq data from GEO were mapped using BWA (29) (default parameters), and peaks were called using MACS2 (30) (TF ChIP-seq: default parameters; Histone modification ChIP-seq: broadpeak mode, 0.1 FDR).
+We also used histone modification and TFbinding profiles to facilitate functional SNP prioritization.
+Histone modification data were obtained from ENCODE and the Gene Expression Omnibus (GEO) database (GSE26831, GSE63109, and GSE69112).
+Chromatin immunoprecipitation sequencing (ChIP-seq) data in MCF-7 and T-47D for TFs, including ESR1, PGR, GATA3, and FOXA1 known to be important in breast cancer, were obtained from ENCODE and GEO (Supplementary Table S2).
+Raw ChIP-seq data from GEO were mapped using BWA (default parameters; ref.
+29), and peaks were called using MACS2 (TF ChIP-seq: default parameters; histone modification ChIP-seq: broadpeak mode, 0.1 FDR; ref.
+30).